fokhei/retroarch-launcher/README.md

 # `yarn compile` & create build with electron-builder
 yarn dist
+edit and place "config.json" from src to dist directory

 # `yarn compile` & create unpacked build with electron-builder
 yarn dist:dir
+edit and place "config.json" from src to your dist directory

 ```